MelihYildiz/AcarLab/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "ACAR LAB"
-subtitle = "Precision Medicine and Drug Resistance in Cancer"
+title = "ACAR Laboratory for Precision Medicine and Drug Resistance in Cancer" subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.